 An easy way to figure out whether your home is wasting energy is by getting a home service specialist to perform a home energy audit, also known as a home energy assessment.
 Keep reading to find out more about home energy audits, including what they are and their key elements.

-What Is a Home Energy Audit
+What Is a Home Energy Audit?

 Benefits of a Home Energy Audit

-Some of the benefits of a home energy audit include:
+Several of the benefits of a home energy audit include:

-Understanding How Efficient Your Home Is
+Recognizing How Efficient Your Home Is

-Making Energy-Efficient Improvements
+Making Energy-Efficient Upgrades

-Improving Health and Safety
+Enhancing Health and Safety

-Increasing Your Home’s Retail Value
+Raising Your Home’s Retail Value

-How to Perform an Energy Audit of Your Home
+How to Do an Energy Audit of Your Home